tamarasaurus/immo-feed/README.md

 - a mongo database to store the results
 - a tiny api to access the results
 - a frontend app to view the results
-- a way to send notifications for new results (only Slack is available for now)
+- a way to send notifications for new results (only email is available for now)

 ## Requirements